-After applying for a premises licence, the responsible authorities have 28 consecutive days to consider the application served upon them.
-Members of the public also have a 28-day period within which to consider making a relevant representation - see 'Representations' below.
+After applying for a premises licence, the responsible authorities have 28 consecutive days to consider the application.
+Members of the public also have a 28-day period to consider making a relevant representation.

-Where no objections or relevant representations are made by Responsible Authorities or the public, the Licensing Authority must grant the Premises Licence on the 29th consecutive day subject only to the Mandatory Conditions and the Operating Schedule.
+If no objections or relevant representations are made by responsible authorities or the public, we must grant the premises licence on the 29th consecutive day.
+This will be subject to the mandatory conditions and the operating schedule.

-For some premises applications tacit consent will apply.
-Please see the appropriate page for each licence and change/variation to find out if tacit consent is applicable.
-This means that you will be able to act as though your application is granted if you haven't heard from us by the end of the target completion period of 60 calendar days.
+For some premises applications, tacit consent applies.
+This means that you'll be able to act as though your application is granted if you haven't heard from us by the end of the target completion period of 60 calendar days.

-If we receive relevant representations we must hold a hearing and consider the representations, unless successful mediation has occurred.
+If we receive relevant representations we must hold a hearing and consider these, unless successful mediation has occurred.

-The Council will hold a hearing where valid objections or representations from Responsible Authorities, or any other person, whether or not they live or have a business in the vicinity, are received:
+We hold a hearing if we receive valid objections or representations from responsible authorities or any other person.
+This is whether or not they live or have a business in the vicinity.

 A representation is not relevant if it does not directly relate to the application and to the promotion of one or more of the licensing objectives.
 Representations can be negative (objection) or positive (in support) and must be made in writing or by email.

-Mediation is successful where all parties, i.e. the applicant, all parties making relevant representations) agree that the reasons for representation have been overcome.
+Mediation is successful where all parties (the applicant and all those making relevant representations) agree that the reasons for representation have been overcome.
 This must be with the agreement of the licensing authority.
-This may be reflected in the licence issued, i.e. the operating schedule/licence conditions.
+This may be reflected in the licence issued, ie the operating schedule or licence conditions.

 A hearing takes place is mediation has been unsuccessful.
-We'll send details of the date and time of the hearing and procedures to be followed will be sent to the applicant, Responsible Authorities and any person who has made a valid representation, at least 10 working days before the day of the hearing.
+We'll send details of the date and time of the hearing and procedures to be followed to all those involved.
+We'll do this at least 10 working days before the day of the hearing.

-The applicant and parties described above must give notice to us at least 2 working days before the start of the hearing stating:
+The applicant for review, any interested parties and responsible authorities must give notice to us at least two working days before the start of the hearing.
+They must state:

 - whether they will attend the hearing in person

-- whether they think a hearing is unnecessary (if, for example an agreement has been reached before a formal hearing)
+- whether they think a hearing is unnecessary (if, for example, parties have reached an agreement before the formal hearing)

 - any request for another person to attend the hearing.
-They'll also need to include details of how that person may be able to assist the Licensing Authority in relation to the application
+They'll also need to include details of how that person may be able to assist us in relation to the application.

-- grant the licence subject to any conditions it considers appropriate for the promotion of the licensing objectives
+- Grant the licence subject to any conditions it deems appropriate for the promotion of the licensing objectives.

 A right of appeal exists to the Magistrates' Court for any party to the proceedings.